Jeff Johnson (Minnesota politician): Political career

 On May 10, 2017, Johnson announced that he would again seek the Republican endorsement for governor of Minnesota.
 On June 2, 2018, the Republican Party of Minnesota formally endorsed him at their state convention in Duluth.
 On August 14, in what many political commentators considered an upset, Johnson defeated former governor Tim Pawlenty in the primary election to become the party's nominee.
 President Donald Trump then endorsed Johnson.
 He lost the general election to the Democratic nominee, U.S. Representative Tim Walz, 54% to 42%.

-Controversy
+KingFish purchase

 In March 2010, the Hennepin County Board tabled a request by Sheriff Rich Stanek to spend $426,150 to acquire the cellphone spying program KingFish.
-Johnson voted against tabling the motion, with the Star Tribune reporting that "Commissioner Jeff Johnson said he was convinced it was an important and useful law enforcement tool that wouldn’t violate privacy rights."
+Johnson voted against tabling the motion, with the Star Tribune reporting that "Commissioner Jeff Johnson said he was convinced it was an important and useful law enforcement tool that wouldn't violate privacy rights."
 Johnson was absent the day funding was finally approved.
 Johnson later wrote in a blog post that he was able to ask Stanek's office questions about KingFish and was "...quite comfortable with the answers" he received.

 In December 2013, Johnson publicly repudiated his KingFish vote.
 While admitting that he had supported it, he said it was one of the "votes I might choose to change".